thumbliner/thumbliner/study.md

 ---

+> “I am impatient to set out for my solitude, for there the mind gains strength and learns to lean upon herself.”<br>
+> — Laurence Sterne

+---

+### Publications
+- <a href="https://orcid.org/0000-0003-4798-0467" target="_blank" rel="noopener noreferrer">ORCID</a>
+- <a href="https://public.tableau.com/app/profile/thumbliner/vizzes" target="_blank" rel="noopener noreferrer">Tableau</a>

+---

 > “I think what we have done all these years is—it wasn’t all that hard to do, and it’s not all that hard to explain.
 All that said and done, I think a lot of people just don’t get it.”<br>
 > — Charlie Munger

 ---

-### Publications
-- <a href="https://orcid.org/0000-0003-4798-0467" target="_blank" rel="noopener noreferrer">ORCID</a>
-- <a href="https://public.tableau.com/app/profile/thumbliner/vizzes" target="_blank" rel="noopener noreferrer">Tableau</a>

 <div class="urdu" lang="ur" dir="rtl">
   <div class="verses">